antonionavajas/Coach-App/README.md

 # CoachApp

-This is an Application to manage and coach teams for the game League of Legends.
+This is an Application to manage and coach League of Legends teams.